voidshine/dameo_book/Introduction.md

 Diagr.22

-Rarely beautiful fork.
+A rare and beautiful fork.
 White again has 3 extra pieces, but the position clearly shows the power of the king in Dameo.

 **33.d3e4&nbsp; &nbsp; &nbsp;...**